~~~ Frequently Asked Questions ~~~

 successful with machine trading.
 Most private traders are not, since

-there is no easy access to the skills and software required for
+there is no easy access to the tools and software required for

-serious automated trading.
+serious algorithmic trading.
 That's one of the reasons why Zorro

 Which profit can I expect with automated